Resistance Bands: Are They Good For Arthritis In The Knee?

 Lying Glute Extension

-• Begin by lying on your back with the band around your foot.
+• Begin by lying on your back with the band around one foot.

 • Grab the end of the band with both hands.